UMAprotocol/UMIPs/impossible-finance-collateral-support.md

 Whitelisting IF allows us to mint IFUSD synthetic tokens for use in our ecosystem.
 This design enables synthetic stablecoins tied to a defi ecosystem's health.
 This enables defi teams to create a treasury with better risk management long term.

 We chose 200 IF as the fee because this is around 450-500 USD which historically is close to what other collateral tokens have used.
 We are happy to adjust accordingly.
-We would like to confirm if the fee is a "one-time" fee per user, per minter, or per synthetic deployer?

 # Implementation

-This change has no implementation other than the two aforementioned governor transactions that will be proposed.
+This change has no implementation other than the two aforementioned governance transactions that will be proposed.

 # Security Considerations

 The primary usage of IF tokens will be to create value-backed IFUSD synthetics for use in our ecosystem.
 We note that IF tokens is a volatile currency with a low trading volume currently.
 Its price is also very closely tied to the health of the Impossible Finance ecosystem.
 As such, users that are considering using IF as collateral should ensure that their positions are sufficiently collaterized.

+Here's a link for STAX token implementation: https://bscscan.com/token/0x0da6ed8b13214ff28e9ca979dd37439e8a88f6c4.
+STAX was a fair launch on BSC.

 Another inherent risk in this system is the anyswap.exchange/multichain.xyz bridges which in theory, have access to mint an infinite amount of tokens on chains non-native to the asset.
 The bridge designs uses secure Multiparty-Computation (MPC) technology which the Impossible team has reviewed along with the audit report of the implementation.
 Our findings are that the technology and implementation is secure and sufficiently decentralized and should pose negligible risk.

+Here's the audit report: https://github.com/anyswap/Anyswap-Audit/blob/master/SlowMist/AnySwap%20CrossChain-Bridge%20Security%20Audit%20Report.pdf